-- As of Semester 1, 2019, the University is not accepting new applications for the Minor Thesis unit (INR500) until further notice. - Students can only take INRD404 or INRD412 but not both unless permitted by the Dean of the School of Law. - Only MAIRD-level students may enrol in INRD416 and INRD418.
+- As of Semester 1, 2019, the University has not accepted new applications for the Minor Thesis unit (INRD500) until further notice. - Students can only take INRD404 or INRD412 but not both unless permitted by the Dean of the School of Law. - Only MAIRD-level students may enrol in INRD416 and INRD418.